khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/motion.md

 Todo: Add drag animation example

-#### Page autoscroll
+#### Page auto-scroll

-To keep an active element visible, a page auto scroll transition can be used.
-An example of this includes clicking an issue board card that is out of screen.
+To keep an active element visible, a page auto-scroll transition can be used.
+An example of this includes clicking an issue board card that is out of the screen.

-Todo: Add auto scroll example (issue board cards)
+Todo: Add auto-scroll example (issue board cards)

 ## Resources